-The graph above is the rough shape of humanity’s usage of fossil fuels, on a scale that starts 50 centuries ago, and extends to 50 centuries in the future.
-We are currently half-way through the reserves, more or less; but although we’ve been burning the black gold for about a century and a half, the rate at which we’re using it up has rocketed skywards.
-If we carry on as we have been, we will run out in about thirty years’ time.
+The graph above is the rough shape of humanity’s usage of fossil fuels, on a scale that puts human civilization into perspective.
+We are currently halfway through the fossil fuel reserves, more or less; but although we’ve been burning the black gold for about a century and a half, the rate at which we’re using it up has rocketed skywards.
+If we carry on as we have been, we will run out.
+Very shortly.

 Not only that, but when we run out, we will need to have discovered and be ready to pump, refine and transport an amount of oil equal to twice* the amount of oil consumed throughout the entire history of mankind!
 And even that will only delay the inevitable.